Landscapes of the Mind

 Free entry, bookings required BOOK NOW

-Musicians from ANAM perform a curated repertoire inspired by the Roger Kemp: Visionary Modernist exhibition, exploring one of Australia’s great innovators in the field of abstract art.
+Meg and Molly are joined by musicians from ANAM to perform curated repertoire inspired by the Roger Kemp: Visionary Modernist exhibition, exploring one of Australia’s great innovators in the field of abstract art.

 Meg Cohen NSW violin